edogola4/wanderlister/README.md

 - Begin by adding destinations to your bucket list.
 - Click on a destination to view detailed information and the corresponding weather forecast.
 - Utilize the "Book Now" button to discover and secure travel arrangements.

+## Future Improvements
+User Reviews: Adding a section for users to leave reviews on tours and destinations.
+User Accounts: Implementing login and user profiles for personalized recommendations.

 ## Contributing